The 7 Continents Challenge

 Tallinn is a Half Marathon to enjoy!
 It offers a very nice course, flat and wide: starting and finishing in the beautifully medieval Old Town, you later cross forests and run along the Baltic Sea!

-• “Our race” in Vilnius Old Town: the ManoBegimas 10k
+• “Our race” in the Vilnius Marathon

 We ran the Manobegimas race of 10k, a part of the Marathon Vilnius Sunday: a great course on a sunny day to finish our Baltic Challenge in Lithuania.